itsvishalchavda/I2C_protocol_for_AVR_microcontroller_atmega32a/README.md

 # I2C_protocol_for_AVR_microcontroller_atmega32a

 This project demonstrate use and implementation of I2C protocol for Atmega32A microcontroller.
-Not all are code of mine.
-to compile this project, you may need Atmel studio 7.0 or above.
+Not all are code of mine, I make changes as requirement of mine. to compile this project, you may need Atmel studio 7.0 or above.

 ## Disclaimer